 Conclusion: As a conclusion, it was indicated that MAE was the most effective method.
 The higher total phenolic content caused higher antioxidant activities as MAE extract had the highest antioxidant activities.
 The antibacterial test showed the great potential of this plant as an antibacterial compound resource against different bacteria.

 Microwave assisted extraction, ultrasound assisted extraction, phenol, tannis, antioxidant, antibacterial.

-University of Tehran, Chemistry, University of Tehran, Chemistry
+School of Chemistry, Collage of Science, University of Tehran, Tehran, School of Chemistry, Collage of Science, University of Tehran, Tehran